Bad Oeynhausen station

 Bad Oeynhausen (Bahnhof Bad Oeynhausen) is a railway station in the town of Bad Oeynhausen, North Rhine-Westphalia, Germany.
 The station lies on the Hamm–Minden railway and the train services are operated by Deutsche Bahn and WestfalenBahn.

 Bad Oeynhausen has another station Bad Oeynhausen Süd, 1 km south of this station.

 Train services

 The station is served by the following service(s):

 In long-distance traffic, the station is served every two hours by an Intercity service on line IC 55 between Stuttgart and Dresden.
-During early or late hours some Intercity-Express services also stop in Gütersloh.
+During early or late hours some Intercity-Express services also stop in Bad Oeynhausen.